-Before you begin: -
+- Before you begin: -

-- Read "Safety information" on page ix and "Handling static-sensitive devices" on page 61. - Turn off the computer and all other connected devices. - Disconnect all external cables and power cords, and then remove the computer cover (see "Removing the cover - desktop model" on page 64).
+- Read "Safety information" on page ix and "Handling static-sensitive devices" on page 61. - Turn off the computer and all other connected devices. - Disconnect all external cables and power cords before removing the computer cover.

 To install an internal drive: